purplebase/purplestack/CONTEXT.md

 ### Debug Information Provider

-For debugging and monitoring, Purplebase exposes the `infoNotifierProvider` which streams diagnostic messages about the Nostr operations:
+For debugging and monitoring, Purplebase exposes the `infoNotifierProvider` which streams diagnostic messages about the Nostr operations.
+This is the primary tool for debugging storage and relay pool issues:

 ```dart
 // Listen to debug info in your app